Hamiltonian and Diffeomorphism Constraints Generalized for Timelike and Spacelike 3+1 Foliation: Discussion

 \section{Discussion}

-We have noticed the existence of isomorphism between $so(2,1)$ algebra and algebra of vectors in $R^3_{2,1}$ space with vector product as algebra operation.
-We have used this isomorphism to derive Sen-Ashtekar-Barbero-Immirzi formalism for timelike foliation with $SO(2,1)$ structure group.
-We have obtained a new $so(2,1)$ connection as well as Gauss, Diffeomorphism and Hamiltonian constraints for $SO(2,1)$ case.
-We then combined constraint equations in $SO(3)$ spacelike ADM and in $SO(2,1)$ timelike ADM into one set of generalized constraints using generalized connection.
-In addition we have proved that Immirzi parameter is covariant with respect to timelike-spacelike ADM foliation change as in both cases in self-dual Ashtekar case it disappears in Hamiltionian constraint keeping it polynomial. \\[3ex]
+The existence of isomorphism between $so(2,1)$ algebra and algebra of vectors in $R^3_{2,1}$ space with vector product as algebra operation was noticed and used to derive Sen-Ashtekar-Barbero-Immirzi formalism for timelike foliation with $SO(2,1)$ structure group.
+A new $so(2,1)$ connection along with the Gauss, Diffeomorphism and Hamiltonian constraints have been obtained in $SO(2,1)$ case.
+The constraints in $SO(3)$ spacelike and in $SO(2,1)$ timelike ADM were combined into one set of generalized constraints using the generalized connection.
+In addition, it's been proved that Immirzi parameter is covariant with respect to timelike-spacelike ADM foliation change as in both cases in self-dual Ashtekar case it disappears in Hamiltionian constraint keeping it polynomial. \\[3ex]